ESP32-H2 Super Mini is a development board based on the ESP32H2 microcontroller using RISCV32 architecture.

-ESP32-H2 Super Mini development board is based on esp32h2 microcontroller and uses riscv32 architecture.
-This board has a maximum CPU frequency of 96 MHz and a flash size of 4MB.
+This board features a maximum CPU frequency of 96 MHz and 4MB flash memory.

 About ESP32-H2 Super Mini